Level Two Certificate in Preparing for Further Study in Health, Social Care and Social Work

 'Returning to learning - it's never to late to go back',

-The Level Two Diploma in Progression is designed for mature students who are returning to education.
+The Level Two Certificate is designed for mature students who are returning to education.
 It could be that you have taken a break from education due to other commitments but now realise you would like the opportunity to gain the level two (GCSE equivalent) qualifications you missed at school, so that you can then progress on to the Level Three Access to Higher Education Diploma or other level three programmes.
 You must be at least 19 years old and must have a genuine commitment to a full year of study.
 You will attend the course 5 hours of core subjects per week, for 36 weeks with the possibility of additional study hours for GCSE English and Math’s.
-The course is usually timetabled over two or three days a week.
+The course is timetabled over one day a week.

 This qualification would help you with a career in nursing, social work and teaching.

 - The three core subjects you will study are Psychology, Sociology and Biology.
 You will also be given the opportunity to study GCSE Mathematics and English alongside the programme

 - Personal study skills, including developing reading strategies, improving punctuation and grammar skills and managing your own learning

 - You will also study how to develop and use research skills, which will give you the necessary skills for completing assignments on the Level Three Higher Education Diploma course or other level three programmes